 Yes; we offer competitive installation rates, covered by a five year installation warranty.
 We import a large range of finishing profiles from Europe that go with the flooring we are installing

 Can your timber flooring be used with underfloor heating?

-Yes our timber floors can be used with under floor heating.
+Yes our timber & laminate floors are very efficient with under floor heating.

 2. System when turned on for first time must be gradually increased to full temperature of 27deg C

 3. Concrete sub floor must be coated or covered with an impervious water proof membrane (DPM)

 4. The heating of the sub floor will draw trapped moisture to the surface of the concrete so DPM membrane is not optional (our underlay is a DPM)

 Can timber floors be used in wet areas?